dykatz/interview-sveltekit-eventplanner/README.md

 - I have added some tests.
 They are visible as unit tests for the helper functions I wrote under `lib/`, a component level test for `EditForm` (which is currently incomplete as I was having issues with the testing library and wanted to move on to handle other functionality), and an end-to-end test that covers creating, editing and deleting.

-- Something missing from the current body of work is accessibility.
-I have not gone through all the elements and ensured that everything has proper `role` attributes and the correct aria labels.
-If implemented, this could also make writing the tests a lot easier.
+- I have not put a significant amount of time into accessability.
 This is something that, as mentioned previously, could be helped with a component library, but I am not familiar enough with the Svelte ecosystem to risk using the wrong one.
+I have run a the pages through Google Lighthouse to verify that there weren't any obvious issues, but given more time I could subject it to a more serious audit, including testing usage of the site with a real screen reader.

+- I included JSDoc comments for the bare typescript files under `lib/`.
+I would have included similar comments for Svelte components, but [there does not appear to be a standard way to do that](https://github.com/sveltejs/language-tools/issues/516).
+Most of the blog posts I saw for techniques people were using were limited to pre-Runes Svelte.

+- I have not done any testing or accommodations within the application for operations in a non-JS environment.
+I would have liked to do this given more time as the ability to work with bare forms without any JS required is one of SvelteKit's selling points.

 ## **Getting Started**